Early Hearing Detection and Intervention Program

 The Child Development Infoline (CDI) supports children’s healthy growth and development starting from pregnancy.
 CDI is a specialized unit of United Way of Connecticut.
 Care coordinators are available to answer the phone Monday through Friday, 8am-6pm, except on holidays.
 Messages can be left 24 hours a day, seven days a week, and are returned promptly.
 This service is free and confidential, and with both multi-lingual and TTY capacity.
 To learn more about the Child Development Infoline, call 1-800-505-7000 or go to https://cdi.211ct.org/

-The Connecticut Department of Public Health (DPH) - Children and Youth with Special Health Care Needs Program (CYSHCN) are those children and youth, 0-21 years, who have or are at increased risk for a chronic physical, developmental, behavioral, or emotional condition and require health and related services beyond that required for children in general.
-For more information visit the website at the Connecticut Medical Initiative for CYSHCN or call Children Development Infoline at 1-800-505-7000.
+The Children & Youth with Special Health Care Needs and Connecticut's Medical Home Initiative are those children and youth, 0-21 years, who have or are at increased risk for a chronic physical, developmental, behavioral, or emotional condition and require health and related services beyond that required for children in general.
+For more information call Children Development Infoline at 1-800-505-7000.

 National Resources for Parents and Providers